Manjot-Singh-Mattu/Event-Landing-Page/README.md

-Here's a professional and comprehensive `README.md` file for your project:

----

 # 🎯 Microsoft SDE Secrets: Tips by Manjot Singh for Landing Top Placements

 Welcome to the **Microsoft SDE Secrets** web project!
 This platform is built to host and manage a virtual event conducted by **Manjot Singh**, aimed at guiding students through the process of cracking placement interviews, with a special focus on securing Software Development Engineer (SDE) roles at top-tier companies like Microsoft.